 This page, from SoftSchools.com, has several tests and activities to help you brush up on reading comprehension skills and concepts.
 Plus, they’re all free to use.

-Book Adventure was created by Sylvan learning centers to help K-8 kids engage in reading and have fun while doing it.
+Book Adventure was created by Sylvan Learning Center to help K-8 kids engage in reading and have fun doing it.
 Set up a free account and get access to all kinds of reading materials, along with accompanying activities and quizzes.